casa nana - santa teresa, costa rica,

 • The supporting structure material can vary depending on the project location, purpose, safety requirements, and desired durability.

 My artistic practice has evolved through the exploration of rope across different contexts, scales, and ways of inhabiting space.
 It began close to the body - through adornment, fashion, and jewelry - and gradually expanded into interior and spatial work.Years of working with rope have built both confidence and curiosity, allowing my expressive range to expand rather than be constrained by the material.
 While I continue to explore its possibilities, rope remains a material I feel deeply at home with.Today, my work focuses on creating art - often functional - that responds to its environment while shaping the character and atmosphere of a space.My practice moves between maximalism and restraint, balancing density and openness to create a distinct spatial presence.
+I embrace asymmetry, contrast and unexpected details.
 With rope as both a familiar language and an open field of possibility, I continue to explore the boundaries of form, space, and expression.